Peru police break up protest at Newmont mine

 By Teresa Cespedes

-CAJAMARCA, Peru Peruvian police fired tear gas on Friday to break up a protest at Newmont Mining Corp's proposed $4.8 billion Conga gold mine as the government tried to mediate a bitter environmental dispute over the project.
+CAJAMARCA, Peru, Nov 25 Peruvian police fired tear gas on Friday to break up a protest at Newmont Mining Corp's NEM.M proposed $4.8 billion Conga gold mine as the government tried to mediate a bitter environmental dispute over the project.

 One of several hundred protesters was injured.